 - Priority for Service (PFS) migratory participants must be served first.
-Smart scheduling will allow for all PFS and other students to be served with an academic support, if needed. - MEP schedules must be maximized and not confined by the regular school building bell schedule.
+Smart scheduling will allow for all PFS and other students to be served with an academic support, as needs are identified. - MEP schedules must be maximized and not confined by the regular school building bell schedule (please inform SSPs of this requirement during hiring).
 This means that some children may only need direct academic service one or two days a week and others may need more.
 Services may also be provided at the times of the day/week when families or OSY and DO are available (evenings, weekends). - Grouping of migratory students for service delivery, especially in districts with large migratory populations, is a necessity and a best practice. - Inclusion support can be extremely beneficial if the MEP staff and the classroom teacher engage in conversation and planning before the class period.
 Based on student need, inclusion support schedules need to be flexible to allow for other students to be served.
-This means that the MEP staff does not need to be in the same classroom for the same period of time each day (based on the needs of the child/group).
-Fluid and flexible schedules are needed. - Knowledge of the academic needs of each migratory student is required.
-Supplemental support services occurring during the school year and summer should include (but are not limited to): - Facilitating the school registration process; assisting in the retrieval of previous school records, including immunization records. - Arranging emergency medical and dental care services for health problems that affect classroom performance. - Providing opportunities for newly-arriving migratory children to avoid a sense of social isolation and to connect with the students in their new schools. - Assisting migratory parents with training on such issues as nutrition, parenting skills, and basic literacy to encourage their active participation in the education process. - Conducting enrichment activities and training in leadership for migratory students. - Guiding migratory middle and secondary students and their families through the process of exploring their post-secondary options. - Assisting migratory students and families in finding and applying for scholarships. - Providing transportation to and from state MEP sponsored summer leadership programs and college programs required end of year reporting, as well as to ensure no migratory child in need of support has been missed.
-Since allocations are directly impacted by MEP participant counts, an LEA will have varying amounts of funds yearly.
-As stated before, these funds may not be sufficient to meet all supplemental academic and support needs of migratory children and youth.
-However, the coordination of services with other local, state, and federal programs and agencies is critical for this disadvantaged population.
-MEP funded staff include these duties in their daily work.
-Additionally, keeping accurate data and notes on services provided to all migratory children is required.
+This means that the MEP staff does not need to be in the same classroom for the same period each day (based on the needs of the child/group).
+Fluid and flexible schedules are needed.

+- Knowledge of the academic needs of each migratory student is required. - Supplemental support services occurring during the school year and summer could include (but are not limited to): - Facilitating the school registration process; assisting in the retrieval of previous school records, including immunization records. - Arranging emergency medical and dental care services for health problems that affect classroom performance. - Providing opportunities for newly arriving migratory children to avoid a sense of social isolation and to connect with the students in their new schools. - Assisting migratory parents with training on such issues as nutrition, parenting skills, and basic literacy to encourage their active participation in the education process. - Conducting enrichment activities and training in leadership for migratory students. - Guiding migratory middle and secondary students and their families through the process of exploring their post-secondary options. - Assisting migratory students and families in finding and applying for scholarships. - Providing transportation to and from state MEP sponsored summer leadership programs and college programs